PakhomovAlexander/PakhomovAlexander.github.io/content/about.md

-## Who am I
+## About Me

-Hello!
-My name is Pakhomov Alexander.
-I am a software engineer.
-I am a passionate programmer who wants to ship better ideas to the world.
+Welcome!
+My name is Aleksandr Pakhomov and I am a seasoned software engineer and committer to Apache projects.

-## What Am I Doing
+I am passionate about programming and strive to deliver innovative ideas to the world.

-- I write to [telegram channel](https://t.me/toxic_enterprise) my thoughts and share useful articles.
-[RU only]
+## Current Activities

-- I write articles to [Blog](/ru/posts).
-It can be empty for a while :) [RU only]
+I frequently share my thoughts and relevant articles on my [Telegram channel](https://t.me/toxic_enterprise) (RU only).
-- I host the [podcast](https://pc.st/1648026802) about Software Engineering.
-[RU only]
+Additionally, I am the host of a Software Engineering podcast, which is available to listen to at https://pc.st/1648026802 (RU only).

-## Contacts
+# Contact Me

-You can contact me here apkhmv@gmail.com or via [telegram](https://t.me/apakhmv).
+You can contact me directly at apkhmv@gmail.com or through my Telegram handle, [apakhmv](https://t.me/apakhmv).